Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Functional Analytic Perspective: Bounds and Thresholds in the Infinite-Dimensional Limit

 \subsection{Operator Divergence and Strict Boundedness}

 Let the feature space be an infinite-dimensional separable Hilbert space $\mathcal{H}$.

-\begin{theorem}{Divergence of Dense Operators}{dense_div} In the limit $D_{model} \to \infty$, a dense fully-connected operator $T_{dense}: \mathcal{H} \to \mathcal{H}$ requires parameter complexity that diverges as $O(D_{model}^2)$ to maintain finite information energy (Hilbert-Schmidt norm).
-This renders unconstrained dense networks computationally intractable. \end{theorem} \begin{proof} For $T_{dense}$ to be bounded with finite energy, its Hilbert-Schmidt norm must converge: $\|T_{dense}\|_{HS}^2 = \sum_{i,j=1}^{\infty} |t_{i,j}|^2 < \infty$.
+\begin{proposition}[Divergence of Dense Operators] In the limit $D_{model} \to \infty$, a dense fully-connected operator $T_{dense}: \mathcal{H} \to \mathcal{H}$ requires parameter complexity that diverges as $O(D_{model}^2)$ to maintain finite information energy (Hilbert-Schmidt norm).
+This renders unconstrained dense networks computationally intractable. \end{proposition} \begin{proof} For $T_{dense}$ to be bounded with finite energy, its Hilbert-Schmidt norm must converge: $\|T_{dense}\|_{HS}^2 = \sum_{i,j=1}^{\infty} |t_{i,j}|^2 < \infty$.
 Assuming uniform information distribution across the dense manifold, the required parameter count scales as $O(D_{model}^2)$.
 As $D_{model} \to \infty$, the parameter density diverges, formalizing the ``density bottleneck.'' \end{proof}

 To resolve this operator divergence, the Smart Embedding structure decomposes the Hilbert space into an infinite orthogonal direct sum of finite-dimensional subspaces, $\mathcal{H} = \bigoplus_{k=1}^{\infty} \mathcal{H}_k$.